ss-abramchuk/OpenVPNAdapter/CONTRIBUTING.md

 - **Include details about your configuration and environment**.
 The name and version of the OS you're using, client and server configuration, etc.

 ### Suggesting Enhancements
+Before creating enhancement suggestions, please check [GitHub Issues](https://github.com/ss-abramchuk/OpenVPNAdapter/issues) as you might find out that you don't need to create one.
+When you are creating an enhancement suggestion, please include as many details as possible:

+- **Use a clear and descriptive title** for the issue to identify the suggestion.
+- **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
+- **Provide specific examples to demonstrate the steps**.
+Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
+- **Explain why this enhancement would be useful**.

 ### Pull Requests

+- Open a new GitHub pull request.
+- Ensure the PR description clearly describes the problem and solution.
+Include the relevant issue number if applicable.
+- Before submitting, please read the [Style Guide](#style-guide) to know more about coding conventions.

 ## Style Guide
 > Based on [Google Objective-C Style Guide](http://google.github.io/styleguide/objcguide.html) and [NYTimes Objective-C Style Guide](https://github.com/NYTimes/objective-c-style-guide)